farisachugthai/viconf/README.md

 ## License

-This project is licensed under the MIT License. {Should we have more here?}
+This project is licensed under the MIT License.

 ## Acknowledgments